Week 1

 We started this week with a stay at Peterborough Marina where we met the nicest Canadian boaters

-Here are some of the pictures of week 7 adventures.
+Here are some pictures for this week’s adventures.

 Peterborough water fountain which shoots water up to 79ft